Updated: Sep 15

 Quit fumbling around in your utensil drawer every time you need your wooden spoon.
 Place a utensil holder next to your stove for easy access to the tools you use on a daily basis.
 Maybe it's a large mason jar or a colourful vase - get creative with the holder itself and match your kitchen decor!

-2. PRIME LOCATION
+2. STORE MORNING BEVERAGES IN A PRIME LOCATION

 Keep your coffee, tea and sugar in airtight containers next to your coffee maker and tea kettle to save a few extra steps in the morning.

 If you find drawer or countertop space an issue, an easy fix is to use your walls to help organize.
 Use curtain rods or tower racks to hang essentials like pots and pans to save drawer or cupboard space.
 You'll be able to grab what you need quick.